-It is expected that the proceeds of the 2007 Series 1 Bonds will be applied as follows.
+It is expected that the proceeds of the 2007 Series A Bonds will be applied as follows.
+Investment earnings on unspent 2007 Series A Bond proceeds deposited into the Program Account are not included with the amounts below but will be applied to cost of Projects.